influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 ### createFailures

-* Number of failures creating a subscription. ???
+* The number of subscriptions that failed to be created.
 * Data type: integer

 ### pointsWritten

-* Number of points written successfully to ???
+* The total number of points that were successfully written to subscribers.
 * Data type: integer

 ### writeFailures

-* Number of failures to write to ???
+* The total number of batches that failed to be written to subscribers.
 * Data type: integer

 ______